boriscu/pythopix/README.md

 # pythopix

-PythoPix is a Python library for evaluating image datasets using YOLO models.
-It's designed to make the process of image data analysis and object detection straightforward and accessible, even for those who may not have a pre-trained YOLO model.
+PythoPix is a Python library designed for evaluating image datasets using YOLO models.
+It simplifies image data analysis and object detection, making it accessible even for users without a pre-trained YOLO model.
+The core feature of PythoPix is its ability to re-evaluate the training dataset with the trained model, highlighting false positives and negatives.
+This functionality is crucial for identifying potential errors or biases in the original dataset, allowing users to understand where additional data augmentation or correction might be necessary.

 ## Features